 - 11.73 ounces lye (I like Essential Depot’s at Amazon)

 - 26 ounces strained rose petal infusion

-- At trace, superfat with 1 tablespoon each of rosehip seed oil, jojoba oil and shea butter.
-(I buy these from Mountain Rose Herbs.)
+- At trace, stir in 1 tablespoon each of rosehip seed oil, jojoba oil and melted shea butter. (optional, makes a higher superfatted bar)

 More detailed instructions for making soap can be found in my post Soap Making 101.
 I also recommend my ebook: Natural Soap Making: Cold Process Basics & Recipes which includes information on coloring soaps naturally, how to read a lye calculator, 25 of my favorite palm-free recipes, and more!

 This recipe is sized to fit my wooden box molds which are non-standard and homemade – the inner dimensions of the molds are: 16 inches by 11.5 inches by 2 inches.
 Here’s a great site that will tell you how to calculate how big a batch of soap you should make for the size mold you have.
 Remember you can easily adjust amounts using a lye calculator.

 If you enjoyed this tutorial on making goldenrod soap, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
 (No spam ever, unsubscribe at any time.)

 (This article contains affiliate links to Mountain Rose Herbs, Bramble Berry and Amazon.
 If you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This costs you nothing extra, but helps support this website and lets me keep doing what I do.
 Thank you!)

 You may also like: